hrushi2003/code-editor/README.md

 3. **Backend Storage**
    - Stores operations like a CRDT log.
    - Runs **compaction every 10 minutes** or when a file is opened.
+   - Operations update in DB takes O(1) in general.

 4. **Diff/Patch Algorithm**
    - Applies ops in timestamp order.